Artificial Intelligence: Ethical Concerns and Sustainability Issues

 The uncertainties and potential liabilities arising from AI-based decision-making will pressure businesses to use AI transparently and ethically.
 However, AI models are typically black boxes — even the people who build them don’t know how the models reach their conclusions.
 This could have far-reaching and troubling consequences.

 AI could lead financial services firms to violate consumers’ privacy.
-The U.K.’s Financial Conduct Authority found that credit card data had been mined to detect when the cardholders sought marriage counseling; an AI algorithm reduced the cardholders’ credit limits based on a correlation between marital difficulties and credit card defaults.10
+The U.K.’s Financial Conduct Authority found that credit card data had been mined to detect when the cardholders sought marriage counseling.
+An AI algorithm reduced the cardholders’ credit limits based on a correlation between marital difficulties and credit card defaults.8

-AI algorithms may cause a bank to charge different loan rates or deny credit based on personal characteristics, including religious or political affiliations and shopping habits.
-These biases, which may result from inaccurate information, could lead to greater financial exclusion and distrust in the technology, especially among society’s most vulnerable.11
+AI algorithms may cause banks to charge different loan rates or deny credit based on personal characteristics, including religious or political affiliations and shopping habits.
+These biases, which may result from inaccurate information, could lead to more significant financial exclusion and distrust in the technology, especially among society’s most vulnerable.9

-Deploying AI also introduces a range of new legal and regulatory issues, resulting in lawsuits related to intellectual property rights and questions about the fair use of content in creative industries.
-In one case, a group of artists filed a federal class-action lawsuit against Stability AI, Midjourney and DeviantArt for alleged violations of the Digital Millennium Copyright Act for their use of AI, focusing on the rights of publicity and unlawful competition.12 Companies that use third-party content to train AI algorithms must address the legal and regulatory risks surrounding intellectual property, particularly in using generative AI that creates new images and written content.
+Deploying AI is introducing new legal and regulatory issues, resulting in lawsuits related to intellectual property rights and questions about the fair use of content in creative industries.
+In one case, a group of artists filed a federal class action lawsuit against Stability AI, Midjourney and DeviantArt for alleged violations of the Digital Millennium Copyright Act for their use of AI, focusing on the rights of publicity and unlawful competition.10 Companies that use third-party content to train AI algorithms must address the legal and regulatory risks surrounding intellectual property, particularly in using generative AI that creates new images and written content.

-The proliferation of AI is part of the digitalization wave in every industry.
+The proliferation of AI is part of the expansion of digitalization in every industry.
 While a robust digital infrastructure supports economic growth and provides access to essential services, rapid growth in the digital economy makes cybersecurity a sustainability issue.
-Cybersecurity firm Barracuda found that ransomware attacks on municipal, health care and educational entities quadrupled from August 2021 to July 2023.13
+Cybersecurity firm Barracuda found that ransomware attacks on municipal, health care and educational entities quadrupled from August 2021 to July 2023.11

 The risk that AI will be used in cyber threats is real and growing.
-Generative AI used in chatbots and deepfake technologies helps bad actors create more accurate and convincing scams.
-A phishing attack used Facebook Messenger chatbots to impersonate the company’s support team and was able to steal the credentials used to manage Facebook pages.14
+Generative AI in chatbots and deepfake technologies helps bad actors create more convincing scams.
+A phishing attack used Facebook Messenger chatbots to impersonate the company’s support team and was able to steal the credentials used to manage Facebook pages.12 Deep fakes of Elon Musk’s voice have been used to scam consumers, who think they are buying Musk-endorsed products, out of millions of dollars.

-Back in 2020, Panda Security estimated the average cost associated with a deepfake scam to be at least $250 million.
-With the technology still in its early stages, the damages will likely keep growing.15 While some industry groups and governments are considering requiring AI-generated content to be labeled “generated by AI,” enforcing such rules would probably be difficult, and perpetrators with malicious intent would likely ignore them.
+In 2024, businesses across all industries reported losing an average of roughly $450,000 to deepfake scams (higher in the financial sector).13 Deloitte reports that AI-generated content contributed over $12 billion in fraud losses last year and could reach $40 billion in the U.S. by 2027.
+The damages will likely keep growing with the technology still in its early stages.14 While some industry groups and governments are considering requiring AI-generated content to be labeled “generated by AI,” enforcing such rules would probably be difficult, and perpetrators with malicious intent would likely ignore them.

 AI’s Environmental Footprint